 Most jackets therefore have breathability built-in; a way of allowing moisture from inside the jacket to permeate to the outside, ideally without letting any of the outside water in.
 The cheapest way to do this is a vent, an opening in the fabric-covered by a flap of fabric that allows the warm moisture-laden air in the jacket to escape.

 A more technical solution is a breathable fabric that allows internal moisture to move through a membrane that doesn’t permit moisture to flow the other way, and this is what the majority of the more technical jackets opt for.
 For high-exertion activities this is the preferred method, and the more expensive the jacket, the higher quality the membrane and the more breathable it will be.

-That said, there are a few times when breathability may not be as important a consideration, for example when using an uplift service where the level of exertion is likely to be less.
+That said, there are a few times when breathability may not be as important a consideration – when using an uplift service, for example, where the level of exertion is likely to be less.

 What makes a jacket waterproof?